 Devices come in many different forms, several of which resemble conventional cigarettes, pipes, and cigars, while others resemble pens and USB memory sticks.
 Others may look quite different, such as those with fillable tanks.

 E-cigarette use has been growing particularly quickly among teenagers.
-Between 2011 and 2015, the proportion of U.S. high-school students using e-cigarettes rose from 1.5 to 16.0 percent, while among middle-school students, it rose from 0.6 percent to 5.3 percent.
+Between 2011 and 2015, the proportion of U.S. high-school students using e-cigarettes rose from

 In 2016, there were more than 2 million middle- and high-school students using e-cigarettes.